Achenbach Foundation for Graphic Arts

 Acquired in 1991, the Crown Point Press Archive located at the Legion of Honor contains one impression (usually Artist’s Proof 6) from every print edition published by Crown Point Press as well as many proofs from editions printed, but not published, by the Press since its inception in 1962 to the...
 View More

 For more than forty years, Ed Ruscha (b.
 Omaha, Nebraska, 1937) has been an influential figure in postwar American painting and one of contemporary art’s most significant graphic artists.
 In October 2000 the Fine Arts Museums of San Francisco announced the acquisition of Ruscha’s complete graphic...
 View More

 The Achenbach Foundation for Graphic Arts houses one of the largest and finest collections of Japanese prints in the western United States.
-Numbering over 3,000 works, it concentrates on the great period of ukiyo-e printmaking from the late eighteenth century until the end of the nineteenth...
+Numbering over 3,000 works, it concentrates on the great period of ukiyo-e printmaking from the late eighteenth century until the end of the nineteenth century...
 View More

 In 1996, the Fine Arts Museums of San Francisco received a gift of more than 650 American prints from the collection of Harry W. and Mary Margaret Anderson and their daughter Mary Patricia Anderson Pence.
 Today, the Anderson Graphic Arts Collection spans over fifty years of print production, from...
 View More

 Over the course of forty years, Chicago collectors Reva and David Logan assembled one of the most important private collections of modern artist illustrated books, which they gave to the Fine Arts Museums of San Francisco beginning in 1998.
 They began their collection with the purchase of Joan Miró...
 View More